Construction of New Delhi: Aftermath

-The construction of New Delhi was one of the first times the British Raj started giving high positions to Indians instead of Englishmen.
+The construction of New Delhi was perhaps one of the inaugural instances of the British Raj entrusting Indians to high positions instead of designating Englishmen.
 Sir Teja Singh Malik was made the first Indian head of the Central Public Works Department and Sir Sobha Singh was made the first Indian to head the New Delhi Municipal Council.

 Uttam Singh Duggal, an aristocratic Partition refugee, held a monopoly over construction work and real estate in Delhi.
-In the late 20th century he and his company built Jawaharlal Nehru Stadium.
-Mohan Singh (known as Mohan Singh Coca-Cola) constructed the Embassy of the United States, New Delhi, Friends' Colony and Mohan Singh Place.
+In the late 20th century, his firm built the Jawaharlal Nehru Stadium.
+Mohan Singh (known as Mohan Singh Coca-Cola) constructed the Embassy of the United States, New Delhi, Friends' Colony, and Mohan Singh Place.

-By the 2000s, development shifted to areas around the Delhi Union Territory such as Gurgaon, Haryana and Noida, Uttar Pradesh, under companies such as the Wave Group and DLF.
-These sister cities would remove industry and jobs from Delhi to their cities instead.
+By the 2000s, development shifted to areas straddling the Delhi Union Territory, such as Gurgaon, Haryana and Noida, Uttar Pradesh, overseen by companies such as the Wave Group and DLF.
+These sister cities would draw industry and jobs from Delhi.
+By the 2020s, work was underway to redevelop the Central Vista with new Parliament and Cabinet Secretariat buildings, offices for the Prime Minister, Vice President and Defence Ministry, and new landscape architecture.

+The vast majority of structures, streets, and edifices constructed by the imperial British government underwent a wave of rechristening after Indian politicians, leaders, and rulers following independence, with only a rare minority—peppered across Delhi—retaining their original names.